 Each piece of wood is kiln dried.
 This means it's heated at a temperature high enough to eliminate any bugs or bacteria hiding inside.
 Sealing the wood with beeswax and mineral oil brings out the gorgeous grain of each toy, and also seals the porous wood to prevent moisture and bacteria from getting inside.

 With wooden toys, it's important to remember that natural features in the wood are unavoidable and embraced.
 With that in mind, we stand behind the quality of construction and assembly of each piece.
 Every single toy is handled and inspected before being sent to you.
 There will be differences in each manufactured item, and that is a big part of what makes them so special.

 I worked in the film/tv industry for years - first as an actor, then in children's media advocating for disability representation in Canadian kids content.

 As a disabled woman myself and the mother of a child with multiple disabilities, I wanted my son’s toys to reflect the diversity and inclusion I have fought for my entire life.
 I was shocked to find options were limited, designs were outdated, had small parts, and were primarily made of plastic.
 I quickly recognized this gaping hole in the market was, frankly, unacceptable.

 When the COVID19 pandemic hit I suddenly found myself out of work and out of childcare.
 I started dabbling in woodworking as a way to stay creative while being home with my son.
-The discovery of power tools rocked my world.
-They lend strength to a body that's never experienced power, efficiency and intricacy to hands that struggle to obey.
-I had the right tools (literally) to create the toy I wanted to exist.
-So I did.
-And I haven't stopped.
+The discovery of power tools rocked my world; they lend strength to a body that's never experienced power, efficiency and intricacy to hands that struggle to obey.
+I had the right tools (literally) to create the toy I wanted to exist and bring representation to the toybox.

 - Amy Lockwood, founder and toymaker